hayanbeigh0/vtrack_v1/README.md

 # vtrack_v1

-create a '.env' file under 'assets' folder and set the API_URL variable in the .env file to the actual backend URL.
+create a '.env' file under the root directory and set the "API_URL" variable in the .env file to the actual backend URL.